JanSharp/VRCAdminOnlyManager/README.md

     - Any type of renderer - disabled for non admins
     - Canvas - disabled for non admins
     - CanvasGroup - for non admins: Alpha set to 0, Interactable set to false, Blocks Raycasts set to false
+- Custom Event "ResetAdminListToDefault" to reset the list to what was set in the inspector (for everyone of course).
+If something was loaded from the url it would be lost

 # Loaded Admin List Format